 Preparation

-- Start by putting all the chopped meat in the freezer (bacon, pork, and beef) for about half an hour before mincing it.
+- Start by putting all the chopped meat in the freezer (bacon, pork, and beef) for about half an hour before grinding it.

-- After 30 minutes, take the meat out of the freezer and mince it at speed 4 with the fine grinding plate.
+- After 30 minutes, take the meat out of the freezer and grind it at speed 4 with the fine grinding plate.
 Set aside.

 - Heat 2 tablespoons of oil over medium heat in a large stainless steel skillet.
-When hot, add all the minced meat and cook over medium heat.
-Add the salt, freshly ground black pepper, and the 1/2 teaspoon of nutmeg.
-When done, remove the meat from the pan and set aside.
+When hot, add all the ground meat and cook over medium heat.
+Add the salt, freshly ground black pepper, and the half teaspoon of nutmeg.
+When done, remove the meat from the skillet and set aside.

 - In the same skillet, heat 2 tablespoons of olive oil and add the onion.
 Let it cook over medium heat for a couple of minutes.